tensorpack/tensorpack/docs/tutorial/callback.md

 Notice that callbacks cover every detail of training, ranging from graph operations to the progress bar.
-This means you can customize every part of the training to your preference, e.g. display something different in the progress bar, evaluating part of the summaries at a different frequency, etc.
+This means you can customize every part of the training to your preference, e.g. display something different in the progress bar, evaluate part of the summaries at a different frequency, etc.

 These features may not be always useful, but think about how messy the main loop would look like if you were to write these logic together with the loops, and how easy your life will be if you could enable